-a.
-NSW SES will continue to engage with communities after significant floods through convening one or more community forums, workshops or other opportunities to provide communities a chance to provide feedback, address

-- any concerns and provide input into the recovery process.
-These will typically include other agencies such as the Bureau, Welfare Services and Murrumbidgee Council representatives. - b.
-NSW SES will conduct After Action Reviews, at the conclusion of response operations, which will involve all stakeholders.
+- a.
+The NSW SES will continue to engage with communities after significant floods through convening one or more community forums, workshops or other opportunities to provide communities a chance to provide feedback, address any concerns and provide input into the recovery process.
+These will typically include other agencies such as the Bureau, the Welfare Services Functional Area and Bogan Shire Council representatives. - b.
+The NSW SES will conduct After Action Reviews, at the conclusion of response operations, which will involve all stakeholders.
 Findings will be shared and incorporated into improved disaster resilience planning. - c.
 NSW SES will provide information and data throughout the emergency response to inform community recovery.
 A report will be developed at the request of the SERCON at the conclusion of the response within an area.
-Should a response summary report be required it will include the following: - The emergency action plan in place at conclusion of the response emphasising any continuing activities including community meetings/ engagement activities. - Resources allocated to the emergency response and associated exit strategies. - Details of any areas or situations with potential to re-escalate the emergency. - A recommendation for the conclusion of NSW SES as lead agency to transition to NSW Reconstruction Authority as the lead agency for Recovery. - Any actions that are incomplete or outstanding. - Damage Assessment Data and Information obtained throughout the response phase which will further support the long-term recovery of communities. - d.
-NSW SES will undertake/coordinate a comprehensive review of intelligence and plans following significant flood events. - 5.14.2 Strategy: Participate in post flood data collection analysis.
+Should a response summary report be required it will include the following: - The emergency action plan in place at conclusion of the response emphasising any continuing activities including community meetings/ engagement activities. - Resources allocated to the emergency response and associated exit strategies. - Details of any areas or situations with potential to re-escalate the emergency. - A recommendation for the conclusion of the NSW SES as lead agency to transition to the NSW Reconstruction Authority as the lead agency for recovery.

+- Any actions that are incomplete or outstanding. - Damage assessment data and Information obtained throughout the response phase which will further support the long-term recovery of communities. - d.
+The NSW SES will undertake/coordinate a comprehensive review of intelligence and plans following significant flood events. - 5.14.2 Strategy: Participate in post flood data collection analysis.

-Actions: NSW SES works with relevant stakeholders and Murrumbidgee Council(s) on post flood data collection analysis including review of flood intelligence where necessary.
+Actions: The NSW SES works with relevant stakeholders and Bogan Shire Council on post flood data collection analysis including review of flood intelligence where necessary.